-Could cause loss of traction or vehicle control, which could result in an accident, including an overturn or passenger ejection (2-UP models).
+Could cause loss of traction or vehicle control, which could result in an accident, including an overturn.

 Do not operate on excessively rough, slippery or loose terrain until you have learned and practiced the skills necessary to control this vehicle on such terrain.